 10. Be Ready to Explain Why You Want to be a Doctor

-Avoid generic answers like "I want to help people."
-There's no one right answer.
-Be specific.
-Tell your story.
+Avoid generic answers, like "I want to help people."
+Aside from that, there's no one right answer.
+Be specific and tell your story.

 McKenzie's dream centers on helping people close to home, in an underserved area that suffers from chronic physician shortages.
-"I have always wanted to return to the Houghton-Hancock area, where I grew up, and to serve my rural community."
+"I have always wanted to return to the Houghton-Hancock area, where I grew up, and to serve my rural community," she says.

 For Joseph, the dream centers on combining a passion for science with helping others in a direct way.

-Dr. Carlson 's dream started when she was five years old and her sister was born with cystic fibrosis.
+Carlson's dream started when she was five years old and her sister was born with cystic fibrosis.
 She reminds applicants to go beyond that initial inspiration during application interviews and explain how you've prepared for a grueling process that is not for everyone.
-"After medical school comes residency, and then—for some—fellowship, academic track positions, publications, and navigating an ever-evolving health care system," says Dr. Carlson.
+"After medical school comes residency, and then—for some—fellowship, academic track positions, publications, and navigating an ever-evolving healthcare system," says Carlson.

 Bonus Tips for Getting into Medical School